Learning to Segment Object Candidates via Recursive Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{bject} proposal generation, which targets on providing an ideal number of candidate regions where objects are likely to occur, benefits a wide range of applications such as generic object detection \cite{girshick2014rich,he2014spatial} and object discovery \cite{lee2011learning,cho2015unsupervised}.
-Usually, a good object proposal method is desired to be capable of recalling all existing objects over scales and locations while preserving their boundaries.
+\IEEEPARstart{O}{bject} proposal generation, which aims to identify a small set of region proposals where objects are likely to occur, benefits a wide range of applications such as generic object detection \cite{girshick2014rich,he2014spatial}, object recognition \cite{wei2016hcp,wang2017multi,chen2018recurrent} and object discovery \cite{lee2011learning,cho2015unsupervised}.
+Usually, a good object proposal method is desired to be capable of not only recalling all existing objects over scales and locations but also preserving their boundaries, for example in Figure \ref{fig:visualization_results1}.

 The challenges of object proposal lie in the presence of severe occlusion, variations in object shapes, and the lack of category information.
 Most of the current methods ~\cite{uijlings2013selective,manen2013prime,xiao2015complexity} tackle these difficulties through bottom-up region grouping or segmentation.
 Those methods mainly involve two crucial components, i.e., cross-region similarity metric and region merging algorithm.
 The similarity metric is utilized to measure whether two adjacent regions should be merged, and the merging algorithm performs the inference process that groups pairs of regions into super-regions and finally generates object proposals.
 Thus, object proposal generation methods based on region grouping basically follow the pipeline: they assign a higher similarity score to the adjacent regions if it is confident that the regions belong to the same class, and recursively merge the adjacent regions with highest score.
 Despite of acknowledged successes, these approaches usually require elaborative tuning or setting (e.g., manually designed cross-region similarity metric), limiting their performance in complex environments.